cderv/r-bucket/README.md

 - [check if a tools is found in PATH](#check-if-a-tools-is-found-in-path)

 ## Apps in this bucket

+Below is a list of the app available through this bucket.
+This can also be found in [scoop.sh Apps listing](https://scoop.sh/#/apps?q=%22https%3A%2F%2Fgithub.com%2Fcderv%2Fr-bucket%22).

 ### RStudio IDE

 #### Daily versions